linode/docs/docs/applications/containers/how-to-use-dockerfiles.md

 A `dockerfile` is a text file that contains the necessary commands to assemble an image.
 Once a Dockerfile is created, the administrator uses the `docker build` command to create an image based on the commands within the file.
 The commands and information within the `dockerfile` can be configured to use specific software versions and dependencies to ensure consistent and stable deployments.

-{: .note}
+{{< note >}}
->Do not store the Dockerfile in your root directory.
+Do not store the Dockerfile in your root directory.

->
+Create a separate directory for the Dockerfile and place all necessary files within the same directory as the Dockerfile.
->Create a separate directory for the Dockerfile and place all necessary files within the same directory as the Dockerfile.
+{{< /note >}}

 A Dockerfile uses the following commands for building the images: